-Charles D. Way, Chair Ken R. Bramlett, Jr. Darrell E. Whitaker
+Charles D. Way, Chair Ken R. Bramlett, Jr. Darrell E. Whitaker Benjamin E. Robinson III

-SUBMISSION OF FUTURE SHAREHOLDER PROPOSALS AND NOMINATIONS FOR THE 2022 ANNUAL MEETING OF SHAREHOLDERS
+SUBMISSION OF FUTURE SHAREHOLDER PROPOSALS AND NOMINATIONS FOR THE 2023 ANNUAL MEETING OF SHAREHOLDERS

-Under certain conditions, shareholders may request that we include a proposal or director nomination at a forthcoming meeting of our shareholders in the proxy materials of the Company for such meeting.
-Under SEC Rule 14a-8, any shareholder desiring to present a proposal to take action at the 2022 annual meeting of shareholders and include such proposal in our proxy materials must ensure that we receive the proposal by March 4, 2022.
+Under certain conditions, shareholders may request that we include a proposal or director nomination at a forthcoming meeting of our shareholders in the Company's proxy materials for such meeting.
+Under SEC Rule 14a-8, any shareholder desiring to present a proposal to take action at the 2023 annual meeting of shareholders and include such proposal in our proxy materials must ensure that we receive the proposal by March 20, 2023.
 Failure to deliver a proposal in accordance with this procedure may result in it not being deemed timely received.

-In order for a shareholder proposal, including a nomination for election to the Board of Directors, to be submitted at the 2022 annual meeting of shareholders (but not included in our proxy statement) the proposal must be received by the Company's Corporate Secretary at least 90 but not more than 120 days prior to the first anniversary of the preceding year's annual meeting.
-Consequently, any shareholder proposal to be submitted at the 2022 annual meeting of shareholders (but not included in our proxy statement) will not be considered timely unless the notice required by our Bylaws is delivered to the Corporate Secretary not earlier than April 6, 2022 and not later than close of business on May 6, 2022.
+In order for a shareholder proposal, including a nomination for election to the Board of Directors, to be submitted at the 2023 annual meeting of shareholders (but not included in our proxy statement) the proposal must be received by the Company's Corporate Secretary at least 90 but not more than 120 days prior to the first anniversary of the preceding year's annual meeting.
+Consequently, any shareholder proposal to be submitted at the 2023 annual meeting of shareholders (but not included in our proxy statement) will not be considered timely unless the notice required by our Bylaws is delivered to the Corporate Secretary not earlier than April 19, 2023 and not later than close of business on May 19, 2023.